Is World Profit Worth $99/Month?

 Quick Summary of World Profit

-Pros: You can sign up for a free membership.
+The Good: You can sign up for a free membership.
 You get some training on affiliate and online marketing.
 You can cancel your paid membership anytime.

-Cons: Many of the offered products are MLMs or get-rich-quick scams.
+The Bad: Many of the offered products are MLMs or get-rich-quick scams.
 You are pressured to buy a $99/month Silver membership plan.
 The company has numerous complaints about it.

-Our Recommendation: There are better programs out there that won't cost you nearly $100/month to try.
+The Bottom Line: There are better programs out there that won't cost you nearly $100/month to try.

 World Profit (WP) is an online marketplace and affiliate marketing platform that offers website hosting and domains, paid advertising, traffic exchanges, email safelists, autoresponder programs, etc., that members can both use and sell.
 This company has been around since 1994, is based in Edmonton, Alberta, and was founded by George Kosch, Sandi Hunter and Jeffrey Lant.

 You can sign up to WP as a free member; however, you can’t take advantage of its products, trainings and affiliate commissions until you purchase a Silver Membership at $99.95/month.
 Membership run month-to-month and can be cancelled anytime; alternately, memberships can be purchased for a full year.